justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 # Path 2: “I’m willing to learn for better ergonomics”
 If you do have the time and motivation, then welcome to the rabbit hole of features, geometries, and customizability!

 Most keyboards in this category will have columnar stagger and multiple thumb keys (in place of a single spacebar), which are the main drivers for relearning how to type.
+The benefit of thumb keys is they let the thumbs handle high-frequency actions so the pinkies aren’t overworked reaching for shift and modifiers.
+However, keep in mind that it's possible for [thumbs to get overuse injuries](https://getreuer.info/posts/keyboards/thumb-ergo/index.html) as well!
 ## Features

 ### Number of Keys